tomwey2/ai-coding-agent-langchain-flask/README.md

 ![Trello Board](./images/trello-board.png)

 #### 7. Agent runs automatically
 The agent runs automatically when a new card is created in the "Sprint Backlog" list.
+It moves the card to the list "In Progress" and starts the workflow.
 It will generate or change the code based on the card description and create a pull request to your GitHub repository.
 After the PR creation it creates a comment in the card with the link to the pull request and move it to the list "In Review".

 #### 8. Check the Results
 Runs the coding agents successfully, check the card at your Trello board.
 There it should be a link to the pull request in GitHub.
 Check the results in the pull request.

 **Please note: This is still a proof of concept.**